-In the left hand aisle the second altar has a Saint Nicholas in Glory,
+In the left hand aisle the second altar has Lorenzo Lotto's Saint Nicholas in Glory,

-with St John the Baptist and St Lucy, painted for this church in 1529
+with Saints John the Baptist and Lucy, painted for the Scuola dei Mercanti

 and still in its original Istrian stone frame.
-The effect of St Lucy's
+It was Lotto's first public

-eyes floating above her chalice is very odd and frog-like.
-St George
+eyes floating above the chalice at her feet is very odd and frog-like.
+Saint George

-fights the dragon in the impressive Dutch-influenced landscape below.
-To
+fights the dragon in the impressive Flemish-looking landscape below.

-Family by Veronese, which was previously in San Barnaba.
+attributed to Veronese, which was previously in the church of

 and suppressed in 1810,